DOV-Vlaanderen/polymer2-vo-search-location/README.md

 ```
 $ polymer test
 ```
+An initial test is added but it should be improved.

+Todo: the test should use a stubbed crab service.
+The test relies to much on the internal structure of the vaadin combo box.
+Todo: add a test to check the event when an item is selected in the combox

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.